mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-architecture.md

 To ensure scalability, performance, and high availability, Mendix has implemented a stateless runtime.
 This means that any runtime instance available can handle a user request, regardless of any previous requests or subsequent requests.

 To achieve this, runtime instances have state for the duration of a user request.
-At the end of a request, all the committed state will be saved to the client.
+At the end of a request, all the committed state will be saved to the database.
 All the uncommitted state will be returned to the client, along with all other data that the client needs.

 For more information, see [Clustered Mendix Runtime](https://docs.mendix.com/refguide/clustered-mendix-runtime) in the Mendix Reference Guide.